Biology3579/ReproducibleScienceAssignment/README.md

 **2. Open PenguinAnalysis.Rmd**

-Find the `PenguinAnaysis.Rmd` file in the ...
+Find the `PenguinAnaysis.Rmd` file in the main repo.
 This is the main file for the analysis.

 **3. Restore the R environment**